clipos/docs-src/clipos/security.rst

 Here is the list of the considered deployment profiles for the CLIP OS images:

-* Desktop environment
+* Desktop environment.
-* Administrator dedicated environment
+* Administrator dedicated environment.
-* Server environment
+* Server environment.

 Assets summary
 --------------